-As consumers have gotten used to using digital products daily, the number of eReader users in the UK has rocketed from a modest 1.8 million in 2010 to become a familiar and much-loved device in many households (eReader usage rose from 30% to 34% in the first half of 2020).
+As consumers have gotten used to using digital products daily, the number of eReader users in the UK has rocketed from a modest 1.8 million in 2010 to become a familiar and much-loved device in many households (eReader usage rose from 30% to 34% in the first half of 2020 (opens in new tab)).
 As demand has grown, so has expectation for someone to create the best eReader yet.
 We want more from our devices than we ever have before, and it’s a lucrative market for any company that can break through and offer something new and exciting.

 While Kindle and Kobo continue to dominate the market in the UK, they are not the only brands offering innovative and competitively priced eReaders.
 Over in the US, where it is estimated that 93 million people own a digital reading device, there has been a huge influx of new products in recent years, while China continues to push developmental boundaries in a bid to secure a larger audience.

 Of course, there is a good reason why Kindle and Kobo are sitting proud at the very top of the UK eReader market – both offer devices that are user-friendly and not too taxing on the bank balance – but that shouldn’t deter you from having a look at what else is out there.
 To make it easier for you, here are three eReader brands that you may not have heard of and the types of product they are offering.
 (Just be sure to check out the best books of 2021, best non-fiction books, best romance books, and more.)

 Founded in the Ukraine with company headquarters in Switzerland, PocketBook International has been in the electronic book business since 2007 and claims to be the third largest eReader manufacturer in the world.
 It is a status that’s easy to believe when you take into account that earlier this year they became the first to launch a mainstream colour eReader.
-Compared to the best Kindles, The PocketBook Color boasts a 6-inch E-Ink Kaleido™ 300dpi screen, which can display 4,096 colours.
+Compared to the best Kindles, The PocketBook Color boasts a 6-inch E-Ink Kaleido™ 300dpi screen, which can display 4,096 colors.
 It has extended battery life, fully adjustable brightness, contrast, saturation and light levels, six audio formats, Bluetooth, text-to-speech and 16GB of built-in storage.
 It’s also small and light, allowing you to slip it easily into a bag or coat pocket, and retails at around £200.

-For those of you who are looking for something a few rungs lower on the price scale, the PocketBook Touch Lux 5 shares many features with its more colourful cousin, but has a month-long battery life and weighs less, too, tipping the scales at just 155g.
+For those of you who are looking for something a few rungs lower on the price scale, the PocketBook Touch Lux 5 shares many features with its more colorful cousin, but has a month-long battery life and weighs less, too, tipping the scales at just 155g.
 In the same way as you would with a tablet, you can download the Kindle, Kobo and other reading apps onto all PocketBook devices in order to buy, store and read your ebooks as normal.
 The Touch Lux 5 retails at around £150, while the previous model, the Touch Lux 4, costs from around £110.

 Hailed as the most powerful eReader in the world, Chinese company Boyue’s LikeBook Mars will allow you to read ebooks, listen to audiobooks or simply play around with your Android apps.
 It has a high-resolution 7.8-inch touchscreen, fully adjustable front-lit display with warm light to protect your eyes and 16GB of built-in storage with room for an SD card, which could increase that to 128GB.
 There are numerous filters for keeping your ebook libraries in order, while the navigation is straightforward.